 Our school welcomes and shares the government’s aim of tackling all forms of disadvantage and working tirelessly to ensure inclusion and equal access for all learners.
 We recognise that pupil premium funding is allocated to children in receipt of one of the following:

 It is a means of addressing some of the issues associated with social disadvantage and in particular, in narrowing and hopefully eventually closing any gap in attainment where this exists.
 In making appropriate provision for this we are also acknowledged that not all pupils in receipt of free school meals are socially disadvantaged.

 Pupil Premium is allocated to local authorities and schools with pupils on roll at the January census and has been eligible for any of the above at any time in the last six years.
-Each of these pupils will attract an allocated amount (£900 2013-14).
+Each of these pupils will attract an allocated amount (£1,320 in 2017-18 for disadvantaged pupils and £1,900 for Looked-After children or with parents in the Armed Forces).
 Schools will have the freedom to spend the Premium, which is additional to the main schools block allocation, in a way they think will best support the raising of attainment for the most vulnerable pupils.
 The targeted and strategic use of pupil premium will support us in achieving our vision.